mikakallberg/Project-Protfolio-3/README.md

 ![Lucid Chart](assets/images/lucidcart_build-a-bear.png)

 ### Code Plan
 The text in these pictures are a mix of English and Swedish.
 As these are written out for me to understand and guide me.
+Resource used to place pictures side by side see [Media](#media)
 Initial Plan page 1.                                 | Initial Plan page 2
 :--------------------------------------------------: | :--------------------------------------------------:
 ![Initial Plan 1](assets/images/initial-plan-1.png)  | ![Initial Plan 2](assets/images/initial-plan-2.png)